-The COVID-19 pandemic caused unprecedented disruptions to health care delivery around the world and the effects on medical education are only starting to be understood.
-In this study of resident surgical cases, we sought to understand the effects of COVID-19 on the volume of surgery performed by trainees in otolaryngology.
-This multi-institutional study demonstrated that the number of surgical cases performed by residents decreased significantly between the year preceding, and the year following the initiation of widespread COVID-19 restrictions.
-Though there were not statistical differences seen, certainly there are anecdotal differences in how each residency program was affected.
-Given the variability in local COVID-19 prevalence, regulations, hospital and university policies, it is likely that each residency program faced different interruptions and challenges as they were forced to adapt to the pandemic.
-However our data suggests that a reduction in trainee surgical volume was likely widespread.
+The COVID-19 pandemic caused unprecedented disruptions to health care delivery worldwide, and the effects on medical education are only starting to be understood.
+In this study of resident surgical cases, we sought to understand the impact of COVID-19 on the volume of surgery performed by trainees in otolaryngology.
+This multi-institutional study demonstrated that residents' number of surgical cases decreased significantly between the year preceding and after the initiation of widespread COVID-19 restrictions.
+Though there were no statistical differences seen, certainly there are anecdotal differences in how each residency program was affected.
+Given the variability in local COVID-19 prevalence, regulations, hospital and university policies, it is likely that each residency program faced further interruptions and challenges as they were forced to adapt to the pandemic.
+However, our data suggest that a reduction in trainee surgical volume was likely widespread.
 Every program examined had a decrease in the total case volume.
-Half of these programs were undergoing a complement increase during the same timeframe, meaning that the reduced case totals were being performed by a larger number of residents.
-Interestingly, there were no statistical differences found between the different training programs, different subspecialties as measured by key index cases, and between different hospital types.
-This also suggests that the surgical case volume reduction was a consistent effect seen broadly within otolaryngology training programs.
+Half of these programs underwent a complement increase during the same timeframe, meaning that more residents were performing the reduced case totals.
+Interestingly, no statistical differences were found between the different training programs, different subspecialties as measured by key index cases, and between different hospital types.
+This also suggests that the reduction of surgical case volume was consistent across otolaryngology training programs.

 What remains to be seen is what implications these reductions in surgical volumes have in the ability of residency programs to prepare trainees for practice.
 Further study is needed to identify whether this decreased surgical volume will affect resident competency.
 It would seem intuitive that a decrease in surgical experience would lead to less competent residency graduates.
-One limitation of this study was the absence of post-graduate year data for each of the residents who performed cases.
-A decrease in surgical cases likely has a different effect based on the trainees’ prior level of experience.
-Also the more experienced residents may have been performing a larger share of the available cases at some institutions because of the relative scarcity of surgical experiences.
-Will the impact of the decreased surgical volumes be apparent in current graduates, or will the graduates in the years to come demonstrate larger training deficiencies?
+One limitation of this study was the absence of post-graduate year data for each resident who performed cases.
+A decrease in surgical patients likely has a different effect based on the trainees' prior experience level.
+Also, the more experienced residents may have performed a larger share of the available cases at some institutions because of the relative scarcity of surgical experiences.
+Will the impact of the decreased surgical volumes be apparent in current graduates, or will the graduates demonstrate more considerable training deficiencies in the years to come?

 There are several other limitations to this study.
 The data collection and analysis were retrospective.
-The long timeframe (1 year for each time period) was chosen to identify long term effects of the pandemic-related restrictions, but it limits the ability to examine how each viral surge, wave, or subsequent recovery affects surgical volumes within a program.
-Though there were volume reductions seen throughout, we suspect this was mitigated by program-specific interventions to increase resident exposure to surgical cases.
+The extended timeframe (1 year for each period) was chosen to identify the long-term effects of the pandemic-related restrictions.
+Still, it limits the ability to examine how each viral surge, wave, or subsequent recovery affects surgical volumes within a program.
+Though volume reductions were seen throughout, we suspect this was mitigated by program-specific interventions to increase resident exposure to surgical cases.
 Another limitation was that there were only six residency programs included in the study.
 However, each of the residency programs is located in a different state/district.
-The cumulative COVID-19 cases in those states ranged from 5,753 to 10,080 cases per 100,000 people (on February 28th, 2021).
+The cumulative COVID-19 cases in those states ranged from 5,753 to 10,080 cases per 100,000 people (February 28, 2021).
 The cumulative number of cases per capita in the US during the same time was 8,667.
-Given that the six residency programs included in this study represent different regions, and the range of COVID cases per capita spans that of the entire US, we feel that the data presented herein is representative of residency programs elsewhere within the US.
+Given that the six residency programs included in this study represent different regions, and the range of COVID cases per capita spans that of the entire US, we feel that the data presented herein represents residency programs elsewhere within the US.